 Image Source: Pixabay

 Choosing your truckloads: reefer vs dry van

-So, what does reefer vs dry van mean?
+So, what does reefer vs. dry van mean?
 Basically, you’re looking at two different kinds of trailers.
-Dry van refers to covered trailers which have a flat deck; they’re the most common kind that you’ll see on the road, and can convey everything from furniture to non-perishable goods without putting them at the mercy of the outside environment.
+A dry van refers to covered trailers that have a flat deck; they’re the most common kind that you’ll see on the road and can convey everything from furniture to non-perishable goods without putting them at the mercy of the outside environment.
 Reefer trailers, on the other hand, are used to convey refrigerated goods from place to place, as the trailer runs off an additional fuel supply to keep itself temperature-regulated.
-This is the type of trailer you’ll want to opt for if your clientele produce or require medical supplies, refrigerated foodstuffs, and the like.
+This is the type of trailer you’ll want to opt for if your clientele produces or requires medical supplies, refrigerated foodstuffs, and the like.

 Choosing your truckloads: flatbeds and lowbeds

 Reefer and dry van aren’t the only types of trailers to consider: flatbed, lowbed and tanker are possibilities too.
 Let’s start with Flatbed Trucking 101, in which you start with a flat trailer only (without sides or cover), and tarp and secure the load yourself.
 The upside: because most flatbeds have a spread axle – which means increased distance between trailer tandems – you can usually load more onto them than a usual trailer.